elyra-ai/elyra/docs/source/user_guide/pipeline-components.md

 - [Apache Airflow components](https://github.com/elyra-ai/examples/tree/master/pipelines/airflow_component_examples)

 ### Special considerations for custom Airflow components
-Custom Airflow components require additional configuration in order to be used in pipelines.
-See ['Best Practices for Custom Pipeline Components'](best-practices-custom-pipeline-components.md#apache-airflow-components) for details.
+Custom Airflow components imported from some types of component catalog connectors require additional configuration in order to be used in pipelines.
+See
+['Best Practices for Custom Pipeline Components'](best-practices-custom-pipeline-components.md#apache-airflow-components) for details.